PolterTzi/open-osr/classes/monk.md

 * If multiclassing with a spellcasting class, they may carry and use a single spellbook with them, but only if it is necessary to prepare and cast spells.
 * The monk may not have any possessions of his own outside of what they carry with themselves, nor they may possess anything not listed above - not even the sources of light.

-Breaking the rules above will result in the loss of class abilities that are marked as `[Spiritual]` and halt the class progression - additionally, any XP gained in this class will be wasted until the atonement - see **Monk's Atonement** in the Special Rules section below.
+Breaking the rules above will result in the loss of class abilities that are marked as `[Spiritual]` and halt the class progression with any XP gained in this class wasted until the atonement - see **Monk's Atonement** in the Special Rules section below.

 The monk's starting gold is reduced to `3d3` gc.